What’s more important for B2B businesses: brand building or lead generation?

 Ultimately brand building should shift how people think and feel about and towards a brand for the better.

-It’s pretty easy to measure how effective lead gen or growth marketing tactics are and prove their effectiveness.
+It’s pretty easy to measure how effective lead gen or growth marketing tactics are and to prove their effectiveness.

 You host a webinar and get 100 emails for your sales team to follow up on.
 You put money behind a LinkedIn campaign and get a dozen demo requests.
 These numbers can be tied fairly easily to the bottom line.